braintree/braintree_ruby/pay_with_paypal_documentation.md

 This is the default Pay with PayPal flow, giving you the ability to vault and re-use a users' PayPal account info.

-After clicking the Pay with PayPal button on your checkout form, a user is presented with a modal lightbox
+After clicking the Pay with PayPal button on your checkout form, a user is presented with a lightbox

 ![Pay with PayPal lightbox](https://s3.amazonaws.com/bt-pwpp-beta-docs/bt-pwpp-login.png).